matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-csv.md

     FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY "\r\n";
     ```

+#### The data file is in separate machines with the MatrixOne server

+1. Before executing `LOAD DATA LOCAL` in MatrixOne, the table needs to be created in advance.

+2. Launch the MySQL Client in the MatrixOne local server for accessing the local file system.

+    ```
+    mysql -h <mo-host-ip> -P 6001 -udump -p111 --local-infile
+    ```

+3. Execute `LOAD DATA LOCAL` with the corresponding file path in MySQL client.

+    ```
+    mysql> LOAD DATA LOCAL INFILE '/tmp/xxx.csv'
+    INTO TABLE table_name
+    FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY "\r\n";
+    ```

 ### Example using `Load data` with `docker` version

 If you install MatrixOne by `docker`, the file system is inside the docker image by default.
 To work with local directory, you need to bind a local directory to the container.
 In the following example, the local file system path `~/tmp/docker_loaddata_demo/` is binded to the MatrixOne docker image, with a mapping to the `/ssb-dbgen-path` path inside the docker.
-We will walk you through the whole process of loading data with MatrixOne 0.7.0 docker version in this example.
+We will walk you through the whole process of loading data with MatrixOne 0.6.0 docker version in this example.

 1. Download the dataset file and store the data in *~/tmp/docker_loaddata_demo/*: